plone/training/mastering_plone/resources.rst

         directory="static"
         />

-Now all files we put in the :file:`static` folder can be found via the url http://localhost:8080/Plone/++plone++ploneconf.site/the_real_filename.css
+All files we put in the :file:`static` folder can be accessed via the url http://localhost:8080/Plone/++plone++ploneconf.site/the_real_filename.css

+Another feature of this folder ist that the resouces you put in there are editable and overrideable in the browser using the overrides-tab of the resource registry.

 Let's create a file :file:`ploneconf.css` in the :file:`static` folder with some CSS: